 Suffolk Lodge No. 60 has the unique privilege of being present and initiating many noble events for over 200 years.
 This brief history is presented to share the Masonic attitudes, visions, courage, and ideas so finely tuned by our past brethren and proudly passed onto to the members of today and tomorrow.

-The first meeting of Suffolk Lodge was held in the Blydenburgh house at Smithtown, NY in 1797 where they met for 5 years.
+The first meeting of Suffolk Lodge was held in the Blydenburgh house at Smithtown, NY on March 7, 1797.
+At this meeting Moses Blachly was installed as Master; Richard Floyd as Senior Warden; and John Floyd as Junior Warden.
+The Lodge continued to meet there for 4 years.
 A plaque on the ground of the Smithtown Public Library marks the site.
 From 1801 to 1826 lodge meetings were held at different members’ homes located in Stony Brook, Coram, Setauket, Huntington and Smithtown.
 It is noteworthy that one of the By-laws fined members for not vacating the premises within a reasonable period of time after the conclusion of the meeting.

 In the minutes of Sept.
 8, 1819, it appears the first time that the Lodge number had been changed from No. 60 to No. 57.
 The Lodge has in its possession a Tyler’s jewel which was obtained after the change and on which is engrave the No. 57-1 the other officers’ jewels were obtained earlier in the century and they are engraved “Suffolk Lodge No. 60, 1797.”

 The Morgan Episode of 1826 caused the Lodge to suspend operation until 1856, when the lodge resumed activities in Port Jefferson with the number 401.
 The meetings were held in the rooms of Suwassett Lodge No. 422 Independent Order of Odd Fellows.